OSDC-Code-Maven/OSDC-Code-Maven.github.io/README.md

 * Running a static code analyzer (linter) on the project.
 * Add tests to a project
 * Configure CI (GitHub Actions or GitLab pipeline)
-* Repeate the last few items several times
+* Repeat the last few items several times